WestiferRobin/converter-tool/README.md

 - If log files are needed then apply the -log flag and path and it will be applied.
     - ConverterTool.exe -java "C:\JavaProject" -cs "C:\CsharpProj" -log "C:\Temp"

-## Future updates
-1. Embedded Update for Converter Tool
-- For C++, C, and Assembly (TBD for what set archetecture).
-2. Fullstack Update for Converter Tool
-- For Python, Javascript, Golang, and Typescript.